 John W. Johnson

-While on evening watch on September 29, 1974, officers in B cell house observed paper money being passed amongst inmates during a card game.
+While on evening watch on September 29, 1974, officers in B cell house observed cash being exchanged between inmates during a card game.
 Those officers – including Officer John W. Johnson – approached and broke up the card game, then searched participants.
 No money was found, but inmate Willie "Gypsy" Adams, one of the participants, became argumentative with staff.

 Upon seeing responding staff, inmate Adams grabbed Officer Johnson and slit his throat.
 Officers fought to regain control over inmate Adams as the cell house chanted "kill 'em all!"
-In total, Officer Johnson was stabbed 117 times – 117!
+In total, Officer Johnson was stabbed 117 times.

 Adams directly confronted a second Lieutenant, who approached him after leaving the scene of the original assault on Officer Johnson, but the inmate turned over the homemade murder weapon that was still in his hand and surrendered.